Reader Ye Olde Statistician describes the strategy behind such attacks:

 Daveed Gartenstein-Ross, “Death by a Thousand Cuts” (Foreign Policy, November 23, 2010)

 As William Anderson notes, we did not lock down Dallas after JFK was murdered, nor DC while the sniper was running around.
 But in the past ten years, the National Security State–in union with a media whose response to news is to run in circles screaming and shouting–has managed to create a response apparatus that is every terrorist’s dream.
 Two guys with a couple of pressure cookers can cost the city of Boston millions in paralysis and send a nation into hyper-defensive mode.
 Despite the prattle of politicians bravely lying that Americans cannot be intimidated, the actual message it sends is “Explode more cheap little bombs in public areas and the Giant will exhaust himself with massive police state over-response and keep closing whole cities in his confusion and panic.”
-Multiply this by a few well-placed eager beaver jihadis making a few cheap IEDs in a number of major cities around the US and, unless we learn to respond with more common sense, we are looking at this:
+Multiply this by a few well-placed eager beaver jihadis making a few cheap IEDs in a number of major cities around the US and, unless we learn to respond with more common sense, we are looking at Gulliver among the Lilliputians.

 Our response to 9/11 was to plunge ourselves into an economically ruinous war.
 We cannot afford to keep fighting stupid.
 Because our enemies are not stupid.